hkirk/swtafp-slides/slides/08/08-finite-trees.md

               fPar (recursive t2, recursive t3))
 ```

-* Circuit looks the same - but handle the new case
+* `circuitRec` looks the same - but handle the new case
 * Sometime its usefull to avoid existing functionality to change becuase datastructure belove changes
 * You can also use [Active Patterns](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/active-patterns) to hide data